-Those interested in this paper may perhaps also be interested in the book "Towards a Science of States: their Evolution and Properties"
+If you are interested in this article you may perhaps also be interested in the book "Towards a Science of States: their Evolution and Properties".

 Erik Moberg ©

 The ideological model

 Ideological Politics and

 In modern political theory there are two models, or two

 conceptions, of politics, which are quite different.
 The one is usually

 called the spatial model, but it may also be called the ideological model.

 The other one does not have a common name, but it may be called the interest

 model.
 The main tool in the former model is a scale, for instance a left-right